healthykitchen101/healthykitchen101.com/blenders/reviews/ninja/ninja-foodi-ci101-power-mixer-system.md

 *   Usability (30%) - **8.4**/10

-For a blend of efficiency, quality, and affordability, the Ninja CI101 FoodiPower Mixer System is a compelling pick, especially for those on the lookout for a blender-mixer combo.
+For a blend of efficiency, quality, and affordability, the Ninja CI101 Foodi Power Mixer System is a compelling pick, especially for those on the lookout for a [blender-mixer combo](https://healthykitchen101.com/blenders/reviews/best/).
 Our hands-on experience reveals this blender excels in nearly every aspect.
 Its performance is top-notch, offering a smooth and efficient blending experience.
 From blending frozen fruit smoothies to mixing cookie dough, and even whisking up egg-white to stiff peaks, the Ninja CI101 does it all with precision and ease.

 **Things We Like**